jasonjurotich/JJ-GAS/SETUP UBUNTU.md

 v = select lines

-dd = delete the line where the cursor is at number + dd will delete that many lines dd and then move to another spot and then p to paste the line deleted x = delete a letter at a time dw = delete a word d$ = to delete to end of line shift d = delete all from cursor to end of line
+dd = delete the line where the cursor is at.
+number + dd will delete that many lines. dd and then move to another spot and then p to paste the line deleted.
+x = delete a letter at a time. dw = delete a word. d$ = to delete to end of line. shift d = delete all from cursor to end of line.

 u = undo what you just did
 ctrl r = redo things